eulerfx/eulerfx.github.com/source/_posts/2013-10-13-oop-patterns-from-a-functional-perspective.markdown

 isn't just grain size that counts, but just where the grain runs.
 {% endblockquote %}

-In functional languages, conceptual contours emerge naturally, once again due to the declarative and side-effect free nature of the paradigm.
+In functional languages, conceptual contours emerge more readily, once again due to the declarative and side-effect free nature of the paradigm.
 Specifically, clients of the domain model can rely on cohesive functionality attained with composition and yet still have access to constituents without breaking encapsulation.

 ### <a id="closure-of-operations"></a>Closure of operations